Golf Tutorials

 • The dimples catch the air and create a very thin layer of turbulence around the golf ball's surface.

-• This thin turbulent buffer of air is known as the turbulent boundary layer, and it clings tightly to the ball's surface much further around the back side so smoothly that the golf ball's wake becomes much, much smaller.
+• This thin turbulent buffer of air is known as the turbulent boundary layer, and it clings tightly to the ball's surface much further around the back side so smoothly that the golf ball's wake becomes much smaller.

 • Because the back of the golf ball's wake has now shrunk compared to a normal ball, the pressure drag factor that existed before has become much smaller, slowing the golf ball down less so it shoots through the sky much further than a smooth one could go, as it stays going faster for much longer.